EdmondChuiHW/react-props-history/README.md

 ## API
 `makeDispatchable(InputComponent) => [dispatch, EnhancedComponent]`
-Takes an optional input component, returns a dispatch function and an enhanced component.
+Takes an optional input component, returns a dispatch object and an enhanced component.
-* The dispatch function can be called with the prop key of the input component, passing along remaining arguments, i.e.
+* The dispatch object will be filled with all functions passed as props after rendering, i.e.
-`dispatch('onItemSelected', 1, '2', {three: 4})` is equivalent to calling
+`dispatch.onItemSelected(1, '2', {three: 4})` is equivalent to calling
 `prop.onItemSelected(1, '2', {three: 4})` from inside the input component.
 * The enhanced component should not be rendered more than once.
 The dispatch function only sends events to the last rendered enhanced component.
 [See spec](./src/dispatchable.test.js#L69)